DSPN/google-compute-engine-dse/README.md

 The use of DataStax software is free in development.
 Deploying and running DataStax software on a cloud provider will incur costs associated with the underlying cloud provider’s resources such as compute, network and storage, etc.  Please refer to your cloud provider for effective cloud resources pricing.

+## Licensing Terms
+This Google Cloud Deployment Manager solution to deploy DataStax Enterprise on Google Compute Engine (GCE) includes a limited no-fee license from DataStax.
+As described in section 1.4 of [DataStax Enterprise Terms](https://www.datastax.com/enterprise-terms), the limited license is for development or non-production use.

 # Deploying to Google Cloud Platform (GCP)

 ## Set up GCP Prerequisites